httpwg/http-extensions/draft-thomson-http-encryption.md

 # Introduction

-It is sometimes desirable to encrypt the contents of a HTTP message (request or response) in a persistent manner, so that when the payload is stored (e.g., with a HTTP PUT), only someone with the appropriate key can read it.
+It is sometimes desirable to encrypt the contents of a HTTP message (request or response) so that when the payload is stored (e.g., with a HTTP PUT), only someone with the appropriate key can read it.

 For example, it might be necessary to store a file on a server without exposing its contents to that server.
 Furthermore, that same file could be replicated to other servers (to make it more resistant to server or network failure), downloaded by clients (to make it available offline), etc.  without exposing its contents.

 These uses are not met by the use of TLS [RFC5246], since it only encrypts the channel between the client and server.

-Message-based encryption formats - such as those that are described by [RFC4880], [RFC5652], [I-D.ietf-jose-json-web-encryption], and [XMLENC] - are not suited to stream processing, which is necessary for HTTP messages.
-While virtually any of these alternatives could be profiled and adapted to suit, the overhead and complexity that would introduce is sub-optimal.
-However, this format can be interpreted as sequence of JSON Web Encryption [I-D.ietf-jose-json-web-encryption] values with a fixed header, see {{jwe}}.

 This document specifies a content-coding (Section 3.1.2 of [RFC7231]) for HTTP to serve these and other use cases.

+This content-coding is not a direct adaptation of message-based encryption formats - such as those that are described by [RFC4880], [RFC5652], [I-D.ietf-jose-json-web-encryption], and [XMLENC] - which are not suited to stream processing, which is necessary for HTTP.
+The format described here cleaves more closely to the lower level constructs described in [RFC5116].

+To the extent that message-based encryption formats use the same primitives, the format can be considered as sequence of encrypted messages with a particular profile.
+For instance, {{jwe}} explains how the format is congruent with a sequence of JSON Web Encryption [I-D.ietf-jose-json-web-encryption] values with a fixed header.

 This mechanism is likely only a small part of a larger design that uses content encryption.
 In particular, this document does not describe key management practices.
 How clients and servers acquire and identify keys will depend on the use case.

 ## Notational Conventions